Choosing AODA-compliant colors: The ultimate guide

 Under the AODA, most businesses and organizations providing goods, services, or facilities to the public, and having at least one employee in Ontario, must make their services and products accessible to people with disabilities.

-The AODA includes specific instructions pertaining to organizations’ physical and online domains.
 These detail what organizations must do to their facilities, along with their websites and web-based applications so that they are accessible to members of the disability community and in compliance with the law.

-The AODA points to specific web accessibility guidelines as the standards organizations and businesses must adhere to under the law.
-These guidelines are called the Web Content Accessibility Guidelines (WCAG).
 Created by the World Wide Web Consortium (W3C), WCAG is considered to be the most important standard shaping global web accessibility policy today.

-While there are a number of WCAG versions, under the AODA, websites and web-based applications must conform to WCAG 2.0, an earlier version of these guidelines, at Level AA.
+While there are a number of WCAG versions, under the AODA websites and web-based applications must conform to WCAG 2.0, an earlier version of these guidelines, at Level AA.

 WCAG’s role in choosing AODA-compliant colors